Alzheimer’s and other Dementia Patients Need Memory Care

 As elderly individuals grow older, they often experience memory loss and other symptoms of brain impairment.
 Dementia is a common form of memory loss that can affect an individual’s daily life, and it is caused by deviations in the brain.

 There are multiple forms of dementia that can affect individuals based on their medical and physical history.
-Our home care services include memory care for seniors with Alzheimer’s and Dementia living in the greater New York City area, including NYC, Long Island, Westchester County, and northern New Jersey.
+Our home care services include memory care for seniors with Alzheimer’s and Dementia living in New York City, Long Island, Westchester County, and New Jersey.

 One of the more commonly found types of dementia in seniors is Alzheimer’s disease.
 Alzheimer’s disease affects up to 80% of individuals diagnosed with dementia.
 Some symptoms of Alzheimer’s include; having trouble remembering certain conversations, having difficulty remembering events or people’s names, sadness, and lethargy.
 Additionally, as the disease progresses, individuals can show communication issues, poor judgment, misperception, confusion, conduct changes, dialogue, swallowing, or walking issues.